samarone/rest-wallet-example/README.md

 This is a REST API project for a digital wallet, developed with Java and Helidon.
 It allows creating wallets, checking balances (current and historical), depositing, withdrawing, and transferring funds between users.

+## Disclaimer

+For a detailed explanation of the design choices, how the implementation meets functional and non-functional requirements, and any compromises or trade-offs made, please refer to the [DISCLAIMER.md](DISCLAIMER.md) file.

 ## Build and run